Europe

 You’ll enjoy one breathtaking view after another when visiting Verbier in summer.
 (Photo: Getty Images)

-When the snow melts, the Swiss Alps combine beauty with easy accessibility, offering mile after spirit-lifting mile of waymarked trails past jewel-colored lakes, through larch forests and up to summits grazing the 3,000 meter (9,842 foot) mark, where you’re at one with eagles and ibex.
-There’s nearly always a handy mountain hut en route, where you can rest over a sharing platter of farm-fresh cheese and air-dried ham.
+When the snow melts, the Swiss Alps combine beauty with easy accessibility, offering mile after spirit-lifting mile of waymarked trails past jewel-colored lakes, through larch forests, and up to summits grazing the 4,000-meter mark, where you’re at one with eagles and ibex (though the first 3,000 meters are the most accessible).
+There’s nearly always a handy mountain hut en route where you can rest over a sharing platter of farm-fresh cheese and air-dried ham.

-Or dust off hiking boots for trails twisting into the peaks, such as the challenging Chamois Trail, ripe with wildlife encounters.
-To ramp up the adventure further still, head up to Les Ruinettes for paragliding and downhill thrills in Verbier’s world-class bike park.
+Or dust off your hiking boots to experience trails twisting into the peaks, such as the challenging Chamois Trail, with a trailhead accessible by cable car, with lakeside views, and occasional ibex and chamois encounters.
+To ramp up the adventure further still, head up to Les Ruinettes for paragliding or downhill thrills in the world-class bike park.

-Perched at 1531 meters (5023 feet) high, W Verbier captures a stylishly contemporary Alpine mood, with a peak-gazing spa, a lounge serving hand-crafted cocktails and a tapas bar headed up by Michelin-starred chef Sergi Arola
+Perched at 1,531 meters (5,023 feet), W Verbier captures a stylishly contemporary Alpine style, with the peak-gazing LE SPA, a W Living Room lounge serving handcrafted cocktails, and Brasserie 1519, a tapas bar led by MICHELIN-Starred chef Sergi Arola.

 If You Like That, You’ll Love This

-A ravishing road trip leads east through Valais to Zermatt, where the country’s highest peaks punch above the Swiss-Italian border, the 4478-meter (14691-foot) fang of Matterhorn among them.
+A ravishing road trip leads east through Valais to Zermatt, where the country’s highest peaks punch above the Swiss-Italian border, the 4,478-meter (14,692-foot) fang of Matterhorn among them.

-Here you can hike, climb, bike and summer ski on the Klein Matterhorn glacier.
-Plus, the Matterhorn Alpine Crossing cable car whisks you right the way over to Cervinia in Italy.
+Here you can hike, climb, bike, and summer ski on the Klein Matterhorn glacier.
+Plus, the Matterhorn Alpine Crossing cable car whisks you right over to Cervinia in Italy.

 New Experiences and Old Masters: Enjoying Summer in the City